brandon1024/gitchat/.github/README.md

                         provide the message contents
     -f, --file <filename>
                         read message contents from file
-    -h, --help          show usage and exit
+    --reply             show the last message when composing new messages --compose=<n>       show last messages when composing new messages -h, --help          show usage and exit

 ```

 ### git chat publish